 Please email Janine Rauscher with any questions or to sponsor.

-2021 Event Chairs: Clare Bailhé (MidCap Financial), Brendan Dillon (UBS), Kerry Dolan (PSP Investments), Lee Grinberg (Elliott Management), George Mueller (KKR), AJ Murphy (Silver Lake), Geoff Oltmans (Silver Lake), Jeff Rowbottom (Iron Park Capital), Ian Schuman (Latham & Watkins), Cade Thompson (KKR), Trevor Watt (Hellman & Friedman), & Eric Wedel (Kirkland & Ellis)
+2021 Event Chairs: Clare Bailhé (MidCap Financial), Brendan Dillon (UBS), Kerry Dolan (PSP Investments), Lee Grinberg (Elliott Management), George Mueller (KKR), AJ Murphy (40 North), Geoff Oltmans (Silver Lake), Jeff Rowbottom (Iron Park Capital), Ian Schuman (Latham & Watkins), Cade Thompson (KKR), Trevor Watt (Hellman & Friedman), & Eric Wedel (Kirkland & Ellis)

 About LFFM: Spotlighted in publications like Forbes, Bloomberg and The New York Times, the Leveraged Finance Fights Melanoma (LFFM) event has become the premier gathering of professionals from the leveraged finance, private equity, and investment communities who come together to fight melanoma, the deadliest form of skin cancer.
 Some of the most prominent names in the industry —Carl Icahn, Mike Milken, Leon Black, Henry Kravis and Howard Marks—have been featured.

 The annual event raises critical funds for melanoma research and awareness on skin cancer prevention.
 Founded in 2011 by Jeffrey Rowbottom of PSP Investments and Brendan Dillon of UBS—both of whom combatted melanoma— the LFFM event has raised more than $13 million that goes directly to research.